d53dave/csaopt/README.md

 ## Configuration

-The main configuration file (i.e. configuration for running the software) is located in `conf/csaopt.conf`.
-In addition, there is an internal configuration file under `app/internal/csaopt-internal.conf`, which does not need to be touched unter normal circumstances.
+The main configuration (i.e. configuration for running the software) is located in `conf/csaopt.conf`.
+In addition, there is an internal configuration file under `app/internal/csaopt-internal.conf`, which does not need to be modified under normal circumstances.
 A detailed description and listing of supported configuration will follow here.

 ## Requirements